tescu/notes/write/02-sem1-english.md

 famous social novel, _Tess of d'Urbervilles_, largely disputed at the time of its publishing due to the way in which it depicted the crude hardships faced by women during Victorian times.
 His novels fit into two main themes: Realism and Romanticism.

+Hardy's works have been profoundly influenced by the contrast between his own chilhood living in a quiet rural village in Higher Bockhampton, and the busy life of London, where he worked from 1862 as a draftsman, designing and restoring churches.

+Despite being generally regarded as a novelist by most critics, Hardy considered himself fundamentally a poet.
+His first novel, _The Poor Man and the Lady_ was ill received and rejected by all the publishers he contacted, leading to it never being published.
+The manuscript was destroyed by Hardy in his later years and no copies of it exist.

 # Bibliography